Cicada Mania: 17+ Years of Cicada Information and Fun on the Web!

 - Proto-periodical: Cicada species with proto-periodical life cycles might emerge every year, but every so many years they emerge in heavy numbers, like the Okanagana.

 There are over 170 species of cicada in North America, and over 2000 species around the world.
 Cicadas exist on every continent but Antarctica.

 The world's largest species of cicada is the Pomponia imperatoria, which is native to Malaysia.
 See a photo of a Pomponia imperatoria.
 The largest species of the Americas is Quesada gigas, aka Giant Cicada.

-The most well known cicadas in the North America are the Magicicada periodical cicadas, which have amazingly long 17 or 13 year lifecycles.
-Brood II Magicicada emerged in the spring of 2013 in parts of Connecticut, Maryland, North Carolina, New Jersey, New York, Pennsylvania and Virginia.
+The most well-known cicadas in the North America are the Magicicada periodical cicadas, which have amazingly long 17 or 13 year lifecycles.
+Brood III (17-year) Magicicada will emerge in Iowa, Illinois and Missouri, and Brood XXII (13-year) will emerge in Louisiana and Mississippi, in 2014.
 Read more about where and when.